 Motion sickness is a sick feeling triggered by movement.
-It occurs in a car, bus, train, plane, or boat.
+It occurs in cars, buses, trains, planes, or boats.
 It can occur on amusement rides or virtual reality experiences.
 Seeing the movement of others or things can trigger it.
-Motion sickness is not life-threatening.
-However, it can make traveling unpleasant.
+This condition is not life-threatening, however, it can make traveling unpleasant.
 Planning ahead helps prevent, avoid, or reduce the effects.
-Other motion sickness triggers include:
+Other triggers include:

 - Being in the back seat of a car unable to see the horizon

 - Reading in the car

 - Not getting enough air in the car

 Motion sickness is common in older people, pregnant women, and children between the ages of 5 and 12.
 Also, it’s common in people who have migraine headaches.
 It may be genetic.
 Once the motion stops, you’ll gradually feel better.
 In rare cases, the condition is triggered by a problem with your inner ear.
 This could be due to fluid buildup or an ear infection.
 Parkinson’s disease is another cause of the condition.